vlitzke/kitchenflies/DNAseq/15_Patterson's_D/README.md

 but then I realized how I merged them actually changes the amount of total SNPs, so I looked at the intersection of the two ways: `bcftools isec -n  +2 merged_allNoMissing_autosomes.vcf.gz merged_autosomes_complete.vcf.gz | bgzip -c > isec_SNPs_autosomes.vcf.gz
 `  and then i checked the number with zcat. and it seems like the 60,000 and 5k for x chrom are the SNPs to use as complete (they completely intersect with the other SNPs that were merged differently).
-Take out samples by year - `vcftools --gzvcf merged_autosomes.vcf.gz --max-alleles 2 --remove-ind F1_20,F2_20, etc --recode --stdout | bgzip -c > merged_autosomes_F19.vcf.gz`
+Take out samples by year - `vcftools --gzvcf merged_autosomes.vcf.gz --max-alleles 2 --remove-indv F1_20,F2_20, etc --recode --stdout | bgzip -c > merged_autosomes_F19.vcf.gz`

 ### so for merged (with missing) + merged complete (no missing)
 plink --vcf $VCF --double-id --allow-extra-chr \